Center for Investigative Reporting

 Overview

 Founded in 1977, the Center for Investigative Reporting (CIR) was the first nonprofit organization in the nation devoted to independent, high-quality investigative journalism.
-In 2012, CIR merged with The Bay Citizen, a Bay Area member-supported news organization that promotes journalistic innovation and citizen engagement.
-Today, CIR is the largest nonprofit, nonpartisan investigative reporting organization in the country, developing in-depth local, regional, national, and international stories.
-It is also the only nonprofit journalism organization nationwide with the in-house ability to fully produce stories on multiple platforms: print/text, video, radio, interactive databases, and social media.
-In prior years, Hewlett Foundation funding for CIR focused on its California Watch program, which the Foundation helped to seed in 2009.
-This grant would constitute CIR’s first general operating support from the Foundation, enabling work beyond California Watch.
+In 2012, CIR merged with The Bay Citizen, greatly enhancing its coverage of local and regional issues.
+Today, CIR is the largest nonprofit, nonpartisan investigative reporting organization in the country.
+It is also the only nonprofit journalism organization nationwide with the in-house ability to fully produce stories on multiple platforms: print/text, video, radio, and social media.
+This grant would accompany an organizational effectiveness grant to CIR on the November 2013 docket, supporting strategic planning.

 About the Grantee